 Must maintain continuing education requirements.

-3-5 years nursing experience including at least one year in oncology preferred.
+0-3 years nursing experience, preferably at least one year in oncology

 Environment (Office, warehouse, etc.): The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 There is a possible exposure to communicable diseases, toxic substances, ionizing radiation, medical preparations and other conditions common to an oncology/hematology clinic environment.